cbcrg/pergola/examples.md

                         relative to this timepoint
   -n, --intervals_gen   Set startChrom and endChrom from just a timepoint in
-                        the fileusing field set as startChrom -m N, --multiply_factor N
+                        the fileusing field set as startChrom -m N, --multiply_dataValue N
-                        Multiplies value in dataValue by the given value -s FIELDS2READ [FIELDS2READ ...], --fields_read FIELDS2READ [FIELDS2READ ...]
+                        Multiplies value in dataValue by the given factor -s FIELDS2READ [FIELDS2READ ...], --fields_read FIELDS2READ [FIELDS2READ ...]
                         List of fields to read from input file
 {% endhighlight bash %}